Amul Dark Chocolate Benefits for Diabetes

 5. Allow the mixture to set in a fridge for at least 10 minutes, and your dark chocolate and oat cookie is ready to be relished.

-How much to eat:
+How Much to Eat

 The fat and carbohydrate content in sugar-free dark chocolate may not be preferable when you suffer from high cholesterol and blood pressure issues.